GreallyLab/gaiaAssociation/README.md

 ## Step 2: Using gaiaAssociation:

+For a complete guide to using gaiaAssociation with a jupyterNotebook, you can see our example notebook and its associated data set at:

+[    ]

-To check your installation and to get basic information on using gaiaAssociation type this command into your terminal.
+When using gaiaAssociation on the command line you can check your installation and to get basic information on using gaiaAssociation by typing this command into your terminal.

 	gaia --help

-It should print out useful information about each variable and the flag to associate with each argument. gaiaAssocation has four required arguments, and five optional arguments.
+If correctly installed it should print out useful information about each variable and the flag to associate with each. gaiaAssocation has four required arguments, and five optional arguments.
 The four required arguments, which define a basic run are:

 #### Required Arguments